utkarsh-ls/You-ll-WIN/scenes/act1.md

 `bb({mouth:"small", eyes:"fear"});`

 {{if _.whitebread}}
-b: or even worse...
-WHITE BREAD
+b: or even worse... they will use us and will get ahead of us!
 {{/if}}

 {{if _.whitebread}}